abisxir/alasgar/README.md

 Access components
 =================
-Let us dance with light's color, to access a component we can call getComponent[T] on an entity or a component.
+Let us play with light's color, to access a component we can call getComponent[T] on an entity or a component.
 Also it is possible to access it using index operator on any entity or component:

 ```nim
 let c = getComponent[MyComponent](e)